Anastasiya Petryshak: Musical education

 She was introduced to music with piano studies at age 5; in the following years, she began studying the violin.
 Even in the early years, she began to perform publicly as a soloist, participating in and winning numerous national and international competitions.
 Her great talent and determination, demonstrated in Ukraine, led her to move to Italy when she was 10, to continue her violin studies.
 At age 15, she was admitted to the Walter Stauffer International Academy of Cremona, for Advanced Specialization in Violin, and then the Accademia Musicale Chigiana in Siena, where she was trained by Master Salvatore Accardo.

 At age 17, she graduated from the Arrigo Boito Conservatory in Parma with the highest marks, honors and an honorable mention.
 She then received a specialization diploma for violin from the International Piano Academy "Incontri col Maestro" in Imola.
 At the beginning of 2015 she concluded a two-year program in advanced specialization with the highest marks, honors and an honorable mention at the Claudio Monteverdi Musical Institute of Cremona with Laura Gorna, thus completing the maximum of available studies in Italy for the violin.
 She also studied with Zakhar Bron, Boris Belkin, Shlomo Mintz, Pierre Amoyal and others.
-Since 2017, she further improves her violin technique with Professor Rudolf Koelman, at the Zürcher Hochschule der Künste.
+In 2017, she began to further improve her violin technique with Professor Rudolf Koelman, at the Zürcher Hochschule der Künste.